phreer/fast_sampen/Readme.md

 # fast_sampen: Fast Computation of Sample Entropy

-This repository includes a library and a program for fast computation of Sample Entropy, based on kd tree and randomly sample (Monte Carlo and quasi-Monte Carlo) method.
+This repository includes a library and a program for fast computation of Sample Entropy, based on kd tree, Range-kd tree and randomly sample (Monte Carlo and quasi-Monte Carlo) method.

 ## Requirements

 - Linux, macOS or other UNIX-like OS
 - C++ compiler supporting C++11
 - CMake (version >= 3.5)
+- GSL (for quasi-random number generation)
+- Magick++7 (for image manipulation such as io and resize)

 ## Compile